 This core indicator employs zooplankton mean size and total stock (MSTS) to evaluate pelagic food web structure, with particular focus on lower webs.
-MSTS evaluates whether good environmental status is achieved using two threshold values, one for mean size and one for total standing stock (abundance or biomass) of zooplankton (Good environmental status figure 1).
+MSTS evaluates whether good status is achieved using two threshold values, one for mean size and one for total standing stock (abundance or biomass) of zooplankton (Thresholds figure 1).
 An area is evaluated as having achieved good status using the MSTS indicator when both mean size and total stock are achieve their specific threshold values.

-Good Environmental Status figure 1.
+Thresholds figure 1.
 Schematic illustration of the core indicator applying two threshold values.

-Due to strong environmental gradients in the pelagic communities in the sub-basins of the Baltic Sea, the exact threshold values are specific for each assessment unit (Good environmental status table 1).
+Due to strong environmental gradients in the pelagic communities in the sub-basins of the Baltic Sea, the exact threshold values are specific for each assessment unit (Thresholds table 1).